Solarlake/hackviolet/README.md

 ### `npm install`

-Installs all libraries used for this project.
+Installs all packages used for this project.

 ### `npm start`